ltgcgo/docs/src/ltgc/encryption.md

 # Encryption & Hashing

 ## Encryption
-Recommended encryption algorithms (and operation modes) are listed below.
-Order of each entry implies preference, however decisions must be also made with strength and availability in mind.
+Allowed encryption algorithms (and operation modes) are listed below.
+While actual recommendations are marked in bold, order of each entry does not imply preference, and decisions must be also made with strength and availability in mind.

+This documentation does not include encryption system designs, refer to relevant materials before designing encryption systems.

 ### Symmetric
-Avoid using symmetric ciphers with less than 192-bit comparative key size.
+Avoid using symmetric ciphers with less than 192-bit comparative key size, as Grover's algorithm halves the security of 128-bit keys down to effectively 64-bit, reducing brute-forcing to be further within reach.
+Do not ever reuse nonce, and keep rotating keys within a reasonable duration if possible.

 <div class="table-wrapper"><table>
 	<thead><tr>